 36. Breckenridge Nordic Center is the place for world-class cross-country skiing and snowshoeing, with beautifully groomed trails for all fitness levels.
 Admission is $25 a day for adults, and you can enjoy a lunch of chowder and grilled Bratwurst in the Center’s rustic tavern.
 Later in the day, you might want to indulge in the Tavern’s signature cocktail, “Fire in the Mountain.”

 37. Breckenridge Ski Resort has après ski covered as well.
 With 15 restaurants perched right on Peaks 7, 8, and 9, the BreckConnect gondola is there to whisk you from town to either of those three peaks in minutes.

 38. The oldest pizzeria in Breckenridge is Fatty’s Pizzeria and Sports Bar.
 It’s the perfect place for the whole family!

-39. Hand-crafted cocktails and artisanal wines are just a few delectable items offered by Blue River Bistro.
-Start with the Bang’s Island mussels in a coconut-lime infused broth, and continue with a Shellfish Cioppino of sea scallop, shrimp, more Bang’s island mussels, fresh fish, and Israeli couscous in a spicy tomato broth.
+39. Hand-crafted cocktails and artisanal wines are just a few delectable items at Blue River Bistro.
+Start with the Bang’s Island mussels in a coconut-lime-infused broth, and continue with a Shellfish Cioppino of sea scallop, shrimp, more Bang’s island mussels, fresh fish, and Israeli couscous in a spicy tomato broth.